 JAZZ: Classical music not your thing?
 Why not try some jazz instead?
 It needn't be expensive — these places all offer up jazz on a budget.

 CINEMA: Whether you're in the mood for the latest blockbuster, or something a little more arthouse, London's independent cinemas are flourishing.
-These are our favourite indy cinemas to kick back of an evening... oh, and some tips for getting cheap cinema tickets in London.
+These are our favourite indy cinemas to kick back of an evening.

-COMEDY: Have a chuckle: take a look at what's on at London's top 10 comedy clubs.
+COMEDY: Have a chuckle: take a look at what's on at these comedy venues.